Knife Maker's Mark for Jay Fisher Knives

 A knife pattern that is an original work by the knife artist (that's me) and is not in the public domain is a protected work and can not be copied in any way without my direct permission. {Section 102 (a)(5)}.

 One may think that the pattern is just a scribble, an outline of no consequence, but this is not true.
 The pattern is an effort of graphic and sculptural creation, and is also protected.
 To discount this is to say that an artist's pencil drawing is not a work of protected art, simply because it is simple and bold in form with no shading, no ink, no color, and no depth of field represented.
 It is not up to casual judgment as to the value of a created drawing, graphic, or form.
-If it is an original work it is protected.
+If it is an original work it is protected, and the graphic form of it is protected, too.

 Page Topics